 Single hole pin-shanked bone and sometimes Mother of Pearl buttons date from the 18th and early 19th centuries.
 The early sew-throughs often have 5 holes (the central hole was to hold the button down as the other holes were drilled), but also occur in 3 and 4 holed varieties.
 Prior to the development of a patented horn button press in 1832, buttons were cut directly from animal bone and horn.
 Afterwards, bone and horn would be boiled down and the resultant slurry dyed and pressed into shape.

 Metal (often copper alloy or iron) 2 or 4 hole sew-through suspender/trouser buttons also date from the late 18th century.
 They often are marked with generic slogans or the name of a tailor or store.

 It can be hard to tell the function of early buttons as similar types could be used for shirts, trousers, underwear and pillowslips and toys.
 Buttons that might appear feminine in style are actually more likely to be fancy waistcoat buttons.
 Some researchers have suggested that buttons could also have been used as trade tokens and gambling tokens in convict populations.

 From the 1840 porcelain buttons became more affordable and so these occur in archaeological sites.
 Also found are jacket and coat buttons, including uniform types, blanks from fabric covered buttons and glass buttons.

 James Walsh, convict artist:

-James Walsh (c1833-1871) was transported for theft and forgery.
+James Walsh (circa 1833-1871) was transported for theft and forgery.
 Art works have been uncovered underneath whitewash on cell walls in Fremantle Prison, Western Australia, probably drawn by him.
-It was reported that he used lead buttons to draw with, but that is no longer reported, so may only be an urban myth!
+It was previously reported that he used his lead buttons to draw with, but that is no longer reported, so may have been an urban myth!